José Granados: Ballot redesign

+Mayoral campaign

 In 1988, when San Juan Mayor Baltasar Corrada del Río lost his bid for governor in that year's PDP landslide, Granados lost the race to succeed Corrada in City Hall, losing to Hector Luis Acevedo of the PPD party, by a minuscule margin of only seven votes that finally had to be ratified in the courts.

+Return to the house

 Jose Granados made a comeback in 1992 when he was returned to the House, where he became Majority Leader.
 As chairman of the Socio-Economic and Planning Commission, he conducted studies on the condition of Puerto Rico's economic infrastructure including land, air and maritime transportation, water and sewage, energy production and waste management and was responsible for most of Rosselló's legislative agenda that laid the foundation for the major accomplishments of his gubernatorial administration.
 In 1997 he became Speaker of the House Pro Tem until his resignation from office.

 Literary accomplishments

 In the early 1980s, Granados co-wrote and edited a ten-volume collection of educational lesson books on statehood for Puerto Rico.

 He authored a novel, The Aikman Theory, that is being edited for publication and is writing a second one: The Dome on the Wall.